What NationStates is all about.

 You can address a telegram to:

 - region: <Name> to send a TG to all residents of a region.
-(Also available without the need for Telegram Stamps to the region's Founder, Delegate, and authorized Officers.)
+(Also available without the need for Telegram Stamps to the region's Governor, Delegate, and authorized Officers.)

 - tag: New<Number> will queue a Telegram for attempted delivery to the next <Number> newly created nations.
 Be aware, however, that new nations are telegrammed very quickly by very many region recruiters.
 In order to reduce spam, the system throttles recruitment messages so that nations only receive a few at a time; additionally, new nations have a limited amount of space in their Inbox.
 This means that many recruitment telegrams wired to new nations will arrive late or not at all—and consume Telegram Stamps even so.
 There is no special priority for recruitment Telegrams based on how quickly or by which method they are sent: All recruitment Telegrams enter the same queue and exit it in random order.